If you’re looking for an island escape in Europe then two of the destinations that have to be at the top of your list are the Azores vs Madeira.

-The Maderia archipelago is made up of 4 islands only two of which are inhabited, Madeira and Porto Santo while Ilhas Desertas and Ilhas Selvagens remain uninhabited.
+The Madeira archipelago is made up of 4 islands only two of which are inhabited, Madeira and Porto Santo while Ilhas Desertas and Ilhas Selvagens remain uninhabited.

-Maderia and Porto Santo are very different islands.
-Madeira is basically a luscious volcanic island with black sand or pebbles beaches and a huge elevation change from its Atlantic shores to its peak.
+Madeira and Porto Santo are very different islands.
+Madeira is basically a luscious volcanic island with black sand or pebble beaches and a huge elevation change from its Atlantic shores to its peak.
 As you drive up the slopes of Madeira, you go through so many different zones of vegetation as the altitude increases and your ears even pop like you’re taking off in a plane.